nacerkraa/SliderImages/README.md

 # SliderImages
-Image Slider Using HTML, CSS, and javaScript.
+Image Slider Using HTML, CSS, and javaScript..